-The Shortcuts selector on the left side of the Browse panel is a list of icons designed to give you quick access to the Getting Started window, as well as six often used file locations, and display their contents in Browse's Preview window.
-From top to bottom, the icons represent the Getting Started window, your Desktop, your Pictures folder, cataloged folders, local drives, cloud sources, albums, and shared ON1 360 devices.
+The Shortcuts selector on the left side of the Browse panel is a list of icons designed to give you quick access to the Getting Started and Smart Organize windows, as well as six often used file locations, and display their contents in Browse's Preview window.
+From top to bottom, the icons represent the Getting Started window, your Desktop, your Pictures folder, cataloged folders, local drives, cloud sources, albums, the Smart Organize window, and ON1 Cloud Sync devices.
 Clicking on one of the icons will display the shortcut's contents in the Preview window.

 By default, the Pictures shortcut uses your My Pictures folder (Windows) or Pictures (Mac).
-You can change the default location in the General section of the Preferences window (see "General Settings" on page 204).
+You can change the default location in the General section of the Preferences window (see "General Settings" on page 231).